MelanieCrissey/old-melaniecrissey.com/source/blog/breakdown.markdown

 <br/>
 <sub>My emotions when I realized my company wasn't getting dragged.</sub>

 It was nice!
+I was relieved for myself and for my co-workers, too.
+I'm so grateful that our work was reviewed in a fair and thoughtful way.

-And super valuable.
+It was also super valuable.

 ##Learning from Breakdowns